Ashish-k-Gupta/EventManagementNotNestJs/readme.md

     APIs are working need to see what is the next task that we have work on.
     Just test the Event API, I have tested the for create rest are pending.
     Bye Good nigth

+    June/2/2025
+    Didn't do much as I'm not good at sql queries.
+This month I will spend time writing those queries and learning about it.
+    Got know about few of them but still long way to go